kyl3h3arn/ITCS-6162-Project/README.md

 This is a diagnostic and predictive project.
 It aims to understand the impact of mobile phone usage on students' health and academic performance and to predict outcomes based on usage patterns.
 By analyzing patterns and relationships in the data, key factors that influence these outcomes can be identified.
 This understanding can inform educators, parents, and policymakers about the benefits and drawbacks of mobile phone usage in educational settings.

-Using supervised learning with a combination of classification and regression models will allow us to predict the impact of mobile phone use on student health and academic performance effectively.
-This approach provides a structured method to develop predictive models that can help students and educators make informed decisions based on data-driven insights.
+This project uses supervised learning trhough the use of classification techniques.
+Specifically, Support Vector Machine (SVM) and Decision Tree models are employed to classify the health rating of students into categories based on their mobile phone usage patterns.
+These models are suitable for categorizing data into distinct classes, making them ideal for this task.

 #### Relevant Domain Information: